marylou-lhr/ui-kit/README.md

 ## Content
 ### Theme & style files
 The theme is minimalistic, making it easy to personalize it. <br>
-All CSS variables and basic classes (for flex, margins, paddings, font weights...) will be declared in a main file & every component will have its own style file like components on Angular
+All CSS variables and basic classes (for flex, margins, paddings, font weights...) will be declared in a main file & every component will have its own style file.
+I'm using the coolors.co contrast checker for components with their own background color and text color (e.g.  messages box).
 #### CSS Variables
 Colors
 * Primary : Main color